jon-jacky/home/commonplace.md

   they intended have a better chance of being fun to read now than the works by people who wrote simply to get what they wanted from the world."

+- Signature on post in Usenet *sci.logic* newsgroup, Oct 1999:

+  *It is better to suffer wrong than to do it, and happier to be sometimes cheated than not to trust.*  -- Samuel Johnson

  5 Nov 2020

 - *Uncommon People: The Rise and Fall of the Rock Stars*, David